Sign up online for the Ireland West Duathlon Series

 Only one relay team can count towards the points.

 Corporate section (Place of Work) has to be included when registering

-A team can gather points in each event with the 4 best placing (both genders) counting towards the teams total.
+A Team can gather points in each event with their 4 best placing (both genders) counting towards the teams total.

 1st 1000 pts 11th 867pts